Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added RPGInABottle item that temporarily allows the player to gain experience on kills, which levels them up
 - Added experience gain related functions to the Player class for RPGInABottle
 - Added a charisma stat to the Actors class
+- Added Tick enemy and Ticked affliction
+- Added DamageType parameter to damagePlayer function.
+Monsters now have a DamageType characteristic.